History of Croatia: The Long War: Hasan Pasha's Great Offensive

 The climax of Hasan Pasha's Great Offensive was third Battle of Sisak on 22 June 1593.
 The battle is depicted here by Johann Weikhard von Valvasor.

 As Ottomans concluded their War against Safavid Persia in 1590, the belligerent Teli Hasan Pasha was appointed new governor of Ottoman Bosnian Eyalet.
 He launched his great offensive on Croatia, aimed at completely conquering Croatian "Remnants of the Remnants".
 In order to do that, he mobilized all available troops from his Bosnian Eyalet.
-Although his offensive did achieve substantial success against Croatians and their allies, such as victories in Siege of Bihać (which Croatians never managed to retake again) or in Battle of Brest, his campaign was ultimately stopped in June 1593 Battle of Sisak.
-Not only the Ottomans lost this battle, but Hasan Pasha got killed in the fray.
-News of Bosnian Pasha's defeat near Sisak caused outrage in Constantinople.
-Now, the Ottomans officially decided to declare war to Habsburg Monarchy, triggering the start of Long Turkish War.
-In strategic sense, the Ottoman defeat near Sisak led to stabilization of border between Croatia and the Ottoman Empire.
-Historian Nenad Moačanin claims that this stability of Croatian-Ottoman border was a general characteristic of the 17th century, as Ottoman Empire's might started declining.
+Although his offensive did achieve substantial success against Croatians and their allies, such as victories in Siege of Bihać (which Croatians never managed to retake) or in Battle of Brest, his campaign was ultimately stopped at the June 1593 Battle of Sisak.
+The Ottomans lost this battle, and Hasan Pasha was killed in the fray.
+News of Bosnian Pasha's defeat near Sisak caused outrage in Constantinople, leading the Ottomans officially to declare war on the Habsburg Monarchy, triggering the start of Long Turkish War.
+In strategic sense, the Ottoman defeat near Sisak led to stabilization of the border between Croatia and the Ottoman Empire.
+Historian Nenad Moačanin claims that this stability of Croatian-Ottoman border was a general characteristic of the 17th century, as the Ottoman Empire's might started declining.